ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

 particle moving through space.
 In this case, :math:`Q(t)` gives the :math:`\{x, y\}` coordinates of the particle at time :math:`t`.

-Key components and characteristics of NURBS
+Key Components and Characteristics of NURBS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NURBS are made up out of the following components: